-Dr Kate Greenwell is a Health Psychologist and Senior Research Fellow in the Primary Care Research Centre, Faculty of Medicine.
+Dr Kate Greenwell is a Senior Research Fellow and Health Psychologist.
+She holds a joint post across the Primary Care Research Centre and Clinical and Experimental Sciences in the Faculty of Medicine.

-Kate’s main research focus is on developing and evaluating health interventions that support people to prevent illness and self-manage health conditions.
-She has a particular interest in digital interventions and has led on the development and evaluation of numerous digital interventions for people with eczema, asthma, diabetes, tinnitus, and recurrent respiratory tract infections.
+Kate’s main research focus is on developing and evaluating complex interventions that support people with long-term conditions and their families/carers.
+She has a particular interest in digital interventions and has led on the development and evaluation of numerous digital interventions for eczema, sleep problems in ADHD, asthma, diabetes, tinnitus, recurrent respiratory tract infections, and carers of people with Parkinson's disease.

 Kate is a Chartered Psychologist with the British Psychological Society and a Registered Health Psychologist with the Health and Care Professions Council.
 Kate previously worked in the NHS where she managed various research and service development projects around self-management for people living with long-term conditions, mainly Parkinson’s disease, Inflammatory Bowel Disease, and COPD.